zxiao2905/hello-world/README.md

 Just another repository
 Hi humans,

-zxiao2905 here, I am just a roolie and want to learn the ability to solve problem with code.
+zxiao2905 here, I am just a rookie and want to learn the ability to solve problem with code.